Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Place:

 As we ascend, we will pass through oak and rhododendron forests.
-Stunning views of Annapurna I, Hiunchuli, and Annapurna South also start to appear after a few hours on the journey.
-Crossing beautiful Gurung towns, Banthanti and Nangthanti, we will reach Ghorepani before evening.
+Stunning views of Hiunchuli, and Annapurna South also start to appear after a few hours on the journey.
+Crossing beautiful Magar towns, Banthanti and Nangethanti, we will reach Ghorepani before evening.
 This village offers great views of Machhapuchre, Annapurna South, and Dhaulagiri.
 While enjoying these views, we will have our dinner and spend the night with a restful sleep.

 Place: